HAVE YOU SEEN EDDIE?

 My third and most vital tip is to reassure the student that there is nothing inherently unmusical about them.
 People have a knack of finding fault with themselves.
 If something doesn't come easy they quickly jump to the conclusion that they are "simply not cut out for it" or "lack musical talent".

 I have had thousands of people come to me for guitar lessons aged from 3 to 84.
 People with hands like shovels, people with fingers like straws.
-People with High IQs and people with severe learning difficulties - I have never felt the need to tell someone that they are just not cut out for it.
+People with High IQs and people with severe learning difficulties - I have never felt the need to tell anyone that they are "just not cut out for it".
 Some learn quicker than others of course, but, providing they can carry out simple instructions, I am convinced that anyone can learn to play guitar to a level they will enjoy.

 So, provide your students with plenty of encouragement.
 That's not just something you do as well as teaching them to play - it's a very vital part of the teaching process itself!